googlefonts/fontra-docs/how-tos/opening-ufo-designspace.md

     ![]({{ site.url }}/images/fontra-browser-open.png){: .img-fluid }

+That's it!
 Have fun using Fontra to design and build your fonts.